sbissantz/linux/reference.md

 ### Permissions!

-A filedom flourishes more quickly with rules!
+A filedom flourishes more quickly under permission!

 ---